innerand/mara/README.md

 #Mara Theme (DRAFT)

-The Mara Theme is a simple responsive [hugo](https://gohugo.io) theme designed for private websites and blogs.
+The Mara Theme is a simple responsive [hugo](https://gohugo.io) theme designed for my private website.
 **It is in an early development state and not meant for productive use.**

+## Overview
+The Mara Theme focuses on content and aims to hold everything else in background.
+There are three types of content
+- **micro** intended for thoughts, comments and so on.
+They are shown as a timeline at the landing page.
+- **post** meant for ordinary blog posts.
+- **articles** for rather professional writings with higher quality standards.
+Additionally there are **pages** for single sites like an about page.

+With privacy in mind no external resources are loaded without user interaction.

+## Installation
+TODO

+## Configuration
+TODO

+## Copyright
+The Mara Theme is released under the MIT License.
+However, parts of it **may be licensed under different conditions**.
+Have a look at the [license file}](/LICENSE.md) for more detail information.

+## Developing
+Versioning is oriented at [Semantic Versioning](http://semver.org), branching at the [branching model](http://nvie.com/post/a-successful-git-branching-model) by Vincent Driessen.

+### Versioning
+Given a version number MAJOR.MINOR.PATCH, an increment means:
+- **PATCH**: bug fixes.
+- **MINOR**: features and functionality in a backwards-compatible manner.
+- **MAJOR**: bigger changes that may brake compatibility.

+### Branches
+- **master** is at the latest stable version with tags for each version number.
+- **develop** is at the current development state.

+---

 TODO:
  - css footer
  - index page
-   - latest Articles + link to section
+   - latest articles + link to section
-   - latest Posts + link to section
+   - latest posts + link to section
    - timeline
  - timeline (Microblogging)
    - list
    - single Post
-     - Layout twitter
+     - layout twitter
-     - Layout facebook
+     - layout facebook
-     - Layout img
+     - layout img
      - layout std
-   - Tweet-Grabber
-   - Facebook-Kommentar grabber
+   - tweet grabber

- - reorganise css/sasss
+   - facebook grabber

  - OG meta tags
- - Documentation
- - ...
+ - documentation
+ - min height for content div

 ## Configuration